swansinflight/instagram-panels/README.md

 script/batch file names should be self explanatory I hope.
 ### How it works:
 1. image is resized to a width suitable for the number chosen.
 Default export is 1080x1080 tiles, so widths are 2160,3240,4320 (and you can edit for more hopefully once you see the files).
-* *-note that you can export to whatever size you like, I actually export to 2160x2160 tiles when able, for a bit more detail.
-Info ont he web seems to say instagram is 1080x1080... but I disagree having seem both uploaded to my account and viewing on phone I can zoom beter on a larger image.
-I should probably heck the actual size myself heh*
+* *-note that you can export to whatever size you like, just change it int he script; I actually export to 2160x2160 tiles when able, for a bit more detail.
+Info on the web suggests instagram saves the images at 1080x1080... but I disagree having seen both sizes uploaded to my account, and viewing on phone I can zoom better on a larger image.
+I should probably check the actual size myself heh*
 2. image is cut into separate tiles, from across the centre of the image, and dumped into a subfolder called `/insta`.
 3. That's it.
 Move to your phone and post, selecting the images in the correct order.